 Eating disorder treatment requires a team of professionals: therapists, nutritionists, and physicians.
 Living Bread helps to meet the financial cost of each of these areas, as well as any individual gaps to someone’s care.
 However, except for extraordinary circumstances, we require that the person seeking help pays at least a portion of their fee because of the importance of that person investing in their own care.
 (Read more about Financial Assistance.)

 Prayer Ministry & Mentorship

-Living Bread offers prayer appointments (free of charge) to anyone in the community impacted by the devastation of eating disorders: both the person who struggles with the eating disorder and the family and friends who desire their loved one’s recovery.
+Living Bread offers prayer appointments to anyone in the community impacted by the devastation of eating disorders including those who struggle with an eating disorder and the family and friends who desire their loved one’s recovery.
 Our prayer ministers are trained specifically in praying with those struggling with eating disorders.
 Prayer appointments are a beneficial addition to counseling, but are not in place of therapy with a licensed professional.

 If you are a parent, educator or coach and concerned that someone you know may be struggling with an eating disorder, please check out our NEDA Parent Tool Kit or Educator & Coach Tool Kit located on our resource page.

 What should you do if you think a friend has an eating disorder?
 What is an eating disorder?
 These and other questions can be answered by heading over to our FAQ page.